There are many ways one can make lists to become more productive. Let me show the most efficient ones with 4 questions.

 - How should you organize them?

-There’s a huge difference between doing something because someone told you so and doing something because you know exactly how beneficial it’s going to be to you.
+There’s a difference between doing something because someone told you so and doing something because you know exactly how beneficial it’s going to be to you.

 With lists, it’s no different.